borneelphukan/Autoencoder-Model/README.md

 # Autoencoder-Model

 Autoencoders are a type of artificial neural network that is used for unsupervised learning.
 It has two major components, encoder and decoder which determines the function of the autoencoder neural network.
 The goal of an autoencoder is to form a representation for a set of data, by ignoring the signal noise in the network by continously training on the data.

-An autoencoder has two major components:
+#### Components of Autoencoders:

-I. Encoder - An encoder takes the input and compresses the data into a tensor called latent space.
+1. Encoder - An encoder takes the input and compresses the data into a tensor called latent space.
-II.
-Decoder - The decoder takes the latent space tensor representation and reconstructs the data back into its original form.
+2. Decoder - The decoder takes the latent space tensor representation and reconstructs the data back into its original form.
 The major goal is to make the output or the target data as close as possible to the input data.

-The major applications of Autoencoders are:
+#### Applications of Autoencoders:
 1. Dimensionality Reduction (mostly used for decreasing the number of dimensions to make the learning process easier)
 2. Noise removal from data.
 3. Anomaly detection in text or dataset.